sensei-hacker/inavwiki/Modes.md

 ### SERVO AUTOTRIM
 In flight adjustment of servo midpoint for straight flight

 This was changed in 3.0.
 Only servos with a "stabilized" rule on the INC Servo Mixer are trimmed.
+Also note that the automatic version of this introduced in 3.0 requires a GPS and detectable motion in order to work.

 _The purpose of this mode is to set new midpoints for servos 2 to 5.
 Makes sure you assign these servo numbers to your control surfaces or they will not be trimmed.
 If you have another servo (e.g. a servo gimbal) assigned to to servos 2 to 5, then this servo _will_ be trimmed._